Hadamard products of hypersurfaces

 \begin{Def} An irreducible hypersurface $C\subset \PP^n$ is called binomial hypersurface if the equation defining $C$ is of the form

 \end{Def}

 \begin{Rmk} The condition of irreducibility of $C$ in the previous definition forces $I_1$ and $I_2$ to be coprime (Lemma 4.30 in \cite{HHO}). \end{Rmk}

-\begin{Rmk} From the definition of the binomial hypersurface $C$, if $I_1+I_2$ has not zero entries (that is, all variables are involved in the binomial defining $C$), then $C$ does not contain points in $\Delta_{n-1}\setminus \Delta_{n-2}$ since such points contain only one zero coordinate and so the equation on $C$ does not vanish on them.
+\begin{Rmk} From the definition of the binomial hypersurface $C$, if $I_1+I_2$ has no zero entries (that is, all variables are involved in the binomial defining $C$), then $C$ does not contain points in $\Delta_{n-1}\setminus \Delta_{n-2}$ since such points contain only one zero coordinate and so the equation on $C$ does not vanish on them.
 If $I_1+I_2$ has zero entries, say, for example $(I_1+I_2)_i=0$, then $C$ contains points $P$ with $P_i=0$.
-However, in this case, it is still possible to apply the Hadamard transformation by such $P$ to the polynomial of $C$, since $P_i$ will be not involved in the formula (\ref{Hadtransformation}).
+However, in this case, it is still possible to apply the Hadamard transformation by such $P$ since $P_i$ will be not involved in the formula (\ref{Hadtransformation}).